wild-kard/Bitcoin-Core-Tails/README.md

 You should see an output very similar to the above example.

-You can now run bitcoin core, don't forget to set the data directory to the Bitcoin directory created inside of Persistent.
+You can now run bitcoin core with `/home/amnesia/Persistent/bitcoin-23.0/bin/bitcoin-qt` don't forget to set the data directory to the Bitcoin directory created inside of Persistent.

 Alternate